sarahgormley/01-code-refactor/README.md

 - Changed div & /div on line 36 & 42 to section & /section because this is one of the main sections of the webpage
 - Changed div & /div on line 43 & 49 to section & /section because this is one of the main sections of the webpage
 - Changed div & /div on line 51 & 73 to aside & /aside as this panel displays on the side of the webpage
+- Changed div & /div on line 58 & 58 to section & /section because this is one of the aside sections of the webpage
+- Changed div & /div on line 59 & 65 to section & /section because this is one of the aside sections of the webpage
+- Changed div & /div on line 66 & 72 to section & /section because this is one of the aside sections of the webpage
 - Changed div & /div on line 74 & 79 to footer & /footer as this information is inside the footer of the webpage

 2. Changing elements into logical structure independent of styling and positioning